top of page

 Comprehensive Domestic Violence Advice

 Creevey Horrell Lawyers has considerable experience in representing both applicants and respondents in domestic violence proceedings.
 It is quite common for an application of this nature to have a considerable impact on your life, whether you are responding to the application or applying for an order.
-Proceedings of this nature can impact on other types of proceedings an individual may be facing, for example parenting proceedings in the Federal Circuit Court of Australia.

 If you feel as though you require additional protection by making an application for a domestic violence order, or should you be required to respond to a domestic violence order, please contact our dedicated team of lawyers so that we can provide you with comprehensive advice as to the most appropriate way to proceed.